slingner/lingner-portfolio/README.md

 These are some of my recent projects highlighting my skills building interactive web applications from the ground up.

-Feel free to reach out if you'd like to collaborate on a project.
+Feel free to reach out if you'd like to collaborate on a project!

 ## Deployed App: